-The E-OBS pattern is very uniform, the majority of the domain is covered by values between 3.75 and 4.25 days.
-This is also reflected in the domain mean value of 3.94 days (Table 4).
-This means that the average heat wave duration was quite close to the minimum length (3 days) of a heat wave.
-All EURO-CORDEX RCM bias domains except REMO and RACMO are prevailed by positive bias values, meaning that the models simulated too long heat episodes.
-The COSMO-CLM domain even appears to be without any negative bias grid cell.
+All EURO-CORDEX RCM bias domains except those for REMO and RACMO are dominated by positive bias values, meaning that the models simulated heat episodes that were too long.
+The COSMO-CLM domain even appears to lack any cell with negative bias.
 It is also the domain with the highest values.
-Especially the area in the southwest, where values up to 5 days are reached, is striking.
-All other bias domains are predominated by values between -1 and 1 day.
-The two WRF outputs are the only ones prevailed by negative bias values.
+The area in the southwest, where values of up to 5 d are reached, is especially striking.
+All other bias domains are dominated by values between -1 and 1 d.
+The two WRF outputs are the only ones dominated by negative bias values.
 In this case, the WRF@15 km domain is quite close to its 5 km counterpart, but again the negative bias is less pronounced in direct comparison.
 The patterns of REMO and RACMO are similar.
 The domain mean values in Table 4 are all close to each other.
-All EURO-CORDEX RCMs are above the reference value (3.94 days), the WRF runs are below.
-COSMO-CLM shows the biggest difference (1.52 days), WRF@15 km the smallest (0.1 days).
-COSMO-CLM is also the RCM with by far the highest mean bias value (1.53 days), which was to be expected from the bias maps (Figure 5).
-It is the only case where the mean bias is greater than 1 day.
-The bias value of 1.53 days may seem relatively small, but if it is set in relation to the domain mean values, then it accounts for a fairly large proportion.
-Only the two WRF runs have negative mean bias values.
-WRF@15 km holds the smallest (-0.10) mean bias value.
+All EURO-CORDEX RCMs are above the reference value (3.94 d), while the WRF runs are below it.
+COSMO-CLM shows the biggest difference (1.52 d), whereas WRF@15 km shows the smallest (0.1 d).
+COSMO-CLM is also the RCM with by far the highest mean bias value (1.53 d), which was expected based on the bias maps (Fig. 5).
+It is the only case where the mean bias is greater than 1 d.
+The bias value of 1.53 d may seem relatively small, but if it is set in relation to the domain mean values, it accounts for a fairly large proportion.
+Only the two WRF runs have negative mean bias value.
 Here, the SPAEF values between the reference and the single RCM domains (not shown) are all negative or very low, which is the case for WRF@5 km (0.06).
-This means that again no RCM was able to satisfactorily reproduce the spatial pattern of the reference.
-COSMO-CLM holds also in this regard the worst value (-0.65).
+This means that, again, no RCM was able to satisfactorily reproduce the spatial pattern of the reference.
+COSMO-CLM also holds the worst value (-0.65) in this regard.

 Figure 5.
-Grid cell based E-OBS summer mean heat wave duration pattern between 1980-2009 and differences between each RCM and E-OBS.
+Grid-cell-based E-OBS summer mean heat-wave duration pattern between 1980-2009 and the differences between each RCM and E-OBS.

-COSMO-CLM is clearly the RCM with the weakest performance due to the weakest scores in each aspect (Table 4).
-WRF@15 km is the most reliable RCM here, meaning that there are indeed some benefits for this aspect of the analysis, which are rather related to the model settings, since once again, the 15 km performs better than its 5 km counterpart.
+COSMO-CLM is clearly the RCM with the weakest performance due to having the weakest scores in each aspect (Table 4).
+WRF@15 km is the most reliable RCM here, meaning that there are indeed some benefits of this aspect of the analysis, which are largely related to the model settings, since the 15 km once again performs better than its 5 km counterpart.